zhte-learn/Django_project_blog/README.md

 # Simple Django Blog

 This is a simple blog application built with Django.
 It provides core blogging features such as user registration, authentication, and the ability for users to create, view, and manage their own posts.

-This project was developed as part of the **"Python Backend Developer" course by Yandex Practicum**.
+This project was developed as a part os the Python Backend Developer course by Yandex Practicum.

 ---

 ## Features